 7. A Ferry Cross the Mersey

-No visit to Liverpool is complete without taking a ferry cross the Mersey and seeing the city’s gorgeous waterfront and skyline at its best.
+No visit to Liverpool is complete without taking a ferry across the Mersey and seeing the city’s gorgeous waterfront and skyline at its best.
 With the entire city providing a romantic backdrop, let local legends The Beatles be your muse (in particular, their song ‘All You Need is Love’).
 Sing to your loved one and share the moment with a long passionate kiss.

 6. Queen Mary’s Gardens in Regents Park, London

 Roses are red; they’re also royal yellow, ivory white, blushing pink, and shades in between that are just as mesmerising.
 Home to over 12,000 roses, the biggest collection in the capital, Regent’s Park provides the perfect setting for you to show someone how much you love them.
 Go in the first two weeks of June if you want to give your loved one roses – the best blooms are here, and you don’t even need to put them in a vase.

 Love isn’t always roses and grand settings though.
 If you are after a dramatic kiss in an atmospheric setting, head to the West Yorkshire Moors.
 The Brontë sisters lived in Haworth, a charming village with historic cobbled main street, and not far away you will find Top Withens, which many Brontë fans believe was in Emily’s mind when she wrote Wuthering Heights.
 With steep, winding valleys and blustering winds, the moors strip away all the glitz and glamour, leaving nothing but raw emotion.

 4. Under the Clock at Waterloo Station in London